Planning on travelling to Ireland?

 5 Banking and obtaining money: Visa and MasterCard are widely accepted throughout Ireland; American Express is accepted in some places but not all.
 Credit cards can be used for purchases and also to withdraw cash from ATMs.
 Ireland uses a “chip and pin” system for debit and credit card transactions.
 Some Banks in Ireland have arrangements with US or Canadian banks to use their ATM’s without fees so double check before you go.

 6 Internet and Phones: Internet and email access are readily available throughout Ireland.
 Internet cafés and access points are available throughout the city and country.
 Wireless hotspots are common throughout the country, available at most hotels and at many pubs, cafes, and restaurants.
 It may be advisable to pick up a SIM card to drop into your phone so you can use data at the going rate instead of expensive data from your home country.
 Make sure your phone is unlocked or a dual sim so you can easily add an Irish SIM card – the cost of an unlimited data SIM from 3EI is around €20 euros for a month.

 7 Weather in Ireland: Ireland at any time of year can be damp, wet, and chilly.
 Depending on which time of year you are going to visit, check the weather conditions and dress accordingly.
-A good water and windproof jacket are recommended if you are planning on hiking along with a good pair of walking shoes as Dublin is a highly walkable city.
-I have seen questions on many of the Facebook groups about traveling in Ireland and what to bring for the weather.
+Good water and windproof jacket are recommended if you are planning on hiking along with a good pair of walking shoes as Dublin is a highly walkable city.
+I have seen questions on many of the Facebook groups about travelling in Ireland and what to bring for the weather.
 Umbrellas are cheap you can buy many in the Euro stores here.
 Leggings and layers are the way to go.